We hope everyone had a restful and enjoyable Thanksgiving break!

 Here is what we are up to these days:

-Right now, we are wrapping up our unit on nonfiction reading.
+Right now, we are working on our unit on nonfiction (informational) reading.
 The children have been focusing on what they notice, what they learn, and what they wonder in their books.
+We are learning how to identify what a book is teaching us and how to use the features of the book to help us understand the content.
 A lot of time has been spent thinking about the keywords found in nonfiction books, and the ways we can figure out how to say them and what they mean.

-The children are currently wrapping up their informational expert books.
+The children are currently working on informational expert books.
 They are organizing their ideas to write nonfiction books that include headings, introductions, conclusions, expert words, and nonfiction features.
-When we finish our nonfiction writing, we will be studying different kinds of poems and writing our own, focusing on word choice and descriptive language.
+Our goal is to create pieces that teach someone else about something we know a lot about.

 We are continuing our work in early multiplication by launching a brand new unit called Muffles Truffles.
 The focus in this unit is the development of the open array as a model for multiplication.
 The unit uses the context of a truffles shop to think about how many boxes can be made with a given quantity of truffles.
 After this unit, the children will be exploring the relationship between multiplication and division.